Garden Tips June 2014

 7. Use all your senses in appreciating your garden.
 Get several different fragrant plants like Daphne, Osmanthus, Gardenia and Jasmine.

 8. If you have gophers, deer, raccoons obnoxious squirrels or birds there are many plants they have little or no interest in.
-Evolve your garden to cultivate these resistant plants and the critters will naturally go elsewhere.
+Evolve your garden to cultivate these resistant plants and the critters will naturally go elsewhere, and you can also grow trees, for this you can talk to a Milton tree trimming company to help with maintenance.
 The challenge once they are gone is to use the same Genus of plants but find interesting species to compliment your design.
 There are many varieties of Ceanothus (California lilac) for example that are resistant to everything and once established quite drought tolerant too.

 9. All plants have their own way of attracting pollinators.
 Birds, moths, bees, flies, people and wasps are just a few of the different kinds of pollinators.
 To find what pollinates your flowering plants and to learn their relationships search the web for your specific plant (the Latin name really helps here) and study its flowering cycle.
 This is a world that people get Graduate degrees in, all the time.